DanialArab/Geospatial_Data_Science/README.md

 2. My GIS Projects
 This directory contains the details of the GIS project I have done so far including the jupyter notebook files containing all the end-to-end pipelines.

-    1. Drinking fountain distribution along greenways and bikeways in VAncouver
+    1. Drinking fountain distribution along greenways and bikeways in Vancouver, BC, Canada.

 buffer distance = 80 m